If you’re debating staying in Eyeries in Cork, you’ve landed in the right place.

 Since mentioning the town in a guide to Cork that we published several years ago, we’ve had hundreds of emails asking about everything from things to do in Eyeries to what to see nearby.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.

 Is Eyeries worth visiting?

 Yes.
 Eyeries is a great place to base yourself from while exploring Beara.
 It’s also a nice little town to spin through if you’re doing a loop of the peninsula.
-It’s a small little town with a couple a pubs and shops.
+It’s a small little town with a couple of pubs and shops.

 Are there many things to do in Eyeries?

 There’s a handful of things to do in Eyeries, but the big draw of this little village is that it’s a glorious little base for exploring Beara.
-So, make the village your base, exploring during the day, and then soak up the charm of a small, scenic Irish village in the evening.
+So, make the village your base, explore during the day, and then soak up the charm of a small, scenic Irish village in the evening.

 Are there many pubs and restaurants in Eyeries?